turbinenreiter/MicroPythonSmallSats/text/Results_Language_Eval.md

     Lastly, Python does allow for operator overloading.
 In combination with the type system this has many benefits, as it allows operators to have specific meaning for specific types, but also can lead to confusion when an operator does not do what the programmer expects it to do.
 However, this is usually a sign that the wrong type is used or that the implementation of the type is wrong.

     Overall it can be said that simplicity is a strength of Python.
-It has a small, but not minimalist set of keywords and the design philosophy explicitly states goals that target simplicity: "Simple is better than complex" [@pyzen].
+It has a small, but not minimalist set of keywords and the design philosophy explicitly states goals targeting simplicity: "Simple is better than complex" [@pyzen].

 * Orthogonality
-    Having a small set of primitives that can be combined to form large programs, Python adheres to the basic idea of orthogonality.
+    Having a small set of primitives which can be combined to form large programs, Python adheres to the basic idea of orthogonality.
 The aim of preferably having one way to do things drives the language to be orthogonal, however, there are limits to the concept.
 A fully orthogonal language in the mathematical sense for example would not have any datatypes beyond the bit, as any other datatypes can be derived from this atomic type.
 The practicality of that is debatable.

 * Data types
     Python provides a rich set of built-in data types.
 The numeric types are ```int```, ```float``` and ```complex```, the sequence types are ```list``` and ```tuple``` as well as the text sequence ```str```.
 There are binary types, ```bytes``` and ```bytearray``` and a boolean type, ```bool```, as well as a mapping type, ```dict```.
 Furthermore the object-oriented features of Python allow to create classes with which the type system can be expanded.